Westminster Health Forum

 Format: DOWNLOADABLE PDF

-We expect discussion to draw on recommendations in Skills for Care’s A workforce strategy for adult social care in England, looking at strategies for improving attraction and retention to address shortages in the care workforce, including pay, conditions and esteem, as well as priorities for staff training and improving standards of care.
-Delegates will also explore ways forward following Skills for Care’s The state of the adult social care sector and workforce in England report, which further highlights staffing shortages, reliance on costly agency workers, increasing financial pressures on councils, and declining domestic recruitment and retention figures.
+We expected discussion to draw on recommendations in Skills for Care’s A workforce strategy for adult social care in England, looking at strategies for improving attraction and retention to address shortages in the care workforce, including pay, conditions and esteem, as well as priorities for staff training and improving standards of care.
+Delegates also explored ways forward following Skills for Care’s The state of the adult social care sector and workforce in England report, which further highlights staffing shortages, reliance on costly agency workers, increasing financial pressures on councils, and declining domestic recruitment and retention figures.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • 10-year plan for social care: cross-government agreement - addressing key challenges - alignment with the 10 year plan for the NHS